-streams is one of the major advantages of FPGAs, FPGA-based SoCs, and Versal ACAP devices, and have been used in DSP and
+one of the major advantages of FPGAs, FPGA-based SoCs, and Versal adaptive SoC devices; it can be used in DSP and image processing

-image processing applications, as well as in communication systems.
-Kernel ports
+applications, in addition to communication systems.
+Kernel ports involved in streaming

-another kernel for processing.
-The connections between the kernels are directly defined
+processing.
+The connections between the kernels are directly defined during the

 v++ linking process as described below.

 A streaming data output port of one kernel can be connected to the

 streaming data input port of another kernel, or between a PL kernel and the PLIO of an